openstack/performance-docs/doc/source/test_plans/mq/plan.rst

      configuration files.

-  * To enable the driver, in the section [DEFAULT] of each configuration file, the ‘rpc_backend’ flag must be set to ‘zmq’ and the ‘rpc_zmq_host’ flag must be set to the hostname of the node.
+  * To enable the driver, in the section [DEFAULT] of each configuration file, the 'rpc_backend' flag must be set to 'zmq' and the 'rpc_zmq_host' flag must be set to the hostname of the node.

   .. code-block:: none